fusiondew/Xeverous.github.io/content/generic/cpp_faq.md

 #### What is STL?

 Standard template library.
 Specifically, containers (data structures), iterators and algorithms.
 By far templates are the biggest part of C++ standard library (more than 90%).
-It's quite an effort to find classes that are not templates.
+It's quite an effort to find a thing that is not a template.

 ### Templates